 1. It Usually Costs More per Bottle Than Buying in-Store

-With few exceptions, buying wine in a mass-market setting like a major supermarket chain, warehouse store, or warehouse-style liquor store is a better deal than paying for a monthly or quarterly wine subscription box.
-Subscription services that emphasize quality and novelty typically charge no less than $12 to $13 per 750-milliliter bottle.
-Higher-end outfits specializing in rare or natural wines charge double that.
+With few exceptions, buying wine in a mass-market setting like a major supermarket chain, warehouse store, or warehouse-style liquor store is a better deal than paying for a quarterly or monthly wine club box.

 That’s all well and good if your primary motivation is to avoid a trip to the wine aisle or shop and you’re not concerned about finding life-changing labels and vintages.
 But be prepared to get what you pay for more often than not.

 3. They Can’t Deliver Everywhere